kugurerdem/rugu.dev/content/english/blog/plain-text.md

 \
     This idea of greppability is so important and time-saving especially when working on a code-base.
 For example, in general, it is not very optimal to split your error message or log messages into multiple lines as you lose greppability.
 See [Greppability is an underrated code metric](https://morizbuesing.com/blog/greppability-code-metric/), if you are further interested.

 So, what's the solution? **Stop hard-wrapping and just use soft-wrapping**, many modern text editors already provide soft-wrapping solutions.
 This is what I have started to do recently.
 I am sure there are ways to achieve it in many modern editors.
-In NeoVim it is as simple as to use the following commands:
+In Neovim it is as simple as to use the following commands:

 ```
 :set linebreak